AurelieBayre/aurelieBayre.github.io/_posts/2017-11-28-greener-github.md

 A bit of CSS: started working on my nephew's site.

 Then I worked with @hanapotski on callbacks and higher functions.
-We're trying to solve a challenge that looks like FCC' "sorted union", but we want to return the values that are common to every array passed as arguments.
-(The function is defined with one argument only)
+We're trying to solve a challenge that looks like FCC' "sorted union", but we want to return the values that are common to all the arrays passed as arguments.
+(The function is defined with one argument only, though)